ChrisJAdamek/ChrisJAdamek/writings/cryptoIsNotJustForMonkeys.md

 I’ve been the victim of rug pulls, smart contract exploits and collapsed exchanges.
 I still have hope for crypto’s future.

 Crypto provides a smorgasbord of entertaining options for people willing to part with their money.
 As a crypto investor, you have a standing invite to YOLO into a variety of illiquid, dog-themed tokens using 100x leverage.
-You can also try your hand at timing an exit from a selection of functionally-identical Ponzi investments.
+You can also try your hand at timing the perfect exit from a selection of functionally-identical Ponzi investments.
 If you’re not into strategy, you can reliably acquire an unreasonably priced image of a monkey from all good NFT retailers.

 The crypto investment game is multi-levelled.
 In expert mode, you lose the centralised guard rails and interact directly with the blockchain.
 This requires constant vigilance.
 A chatroom stranger sharing an unsolicited link will lead to emptied wallets.
 An unaudited smart contract is an open challenge to an army of hobbyist hackers.
 A spike in demand for block space will 100x the cost of any transaction.
 Robots quite literally battle to front run transactions and sandwich attack trades.